 Types of Apple Fruit in World with Names and Pictures

+The apple of your choice can be sweet or tart, depending on variety.
+From those that are perfect for snacking to those ideal for baking, we’ve got the variety you’re looking for.
 Here is the latest list of all types of apple fruit names with pictures and images that you should know about.
-Read this extremely detailed list.

 1. Ambrosia Apple

 Ambrosia is a beautiful medium sized apple with orange/red flush over a pink color on a yellow background.
 Thus, it is very similar to the modern preference for “bi-coloured” apples.

 The taste is pleasant and sweet, but monotonous as there is no acidity to counterbalance the sweetness, which of course is not necessarily a bad thing.
 The texture is inherently fresh, but not as crisp and tough as Braeburn or Jazz – slightly more softer crunch you can find at Golden Delicious.

 A Autumn Crisp Apple has a unique sweet-tart flavor, but this very fresh and juicy apple is definitely sweeter than the tart, making it a great choice for a fresh apple from the tree.

 When it comes to an apple for salads, cooking or baking, this apple is the perfect choice because it contains more vitamin C than many other apple varieties and browns very slowly after slicing.

 The Autumn Glory apple has a large tends toward and an asymmetrical shape.
 It has yellow skin with red stripes.
 Autumn Glory’s yellow flesh is firm, crunchy, rough and very juicy.
 It has a cider flavor, and the sweetest flavor is candy apple or baked apple pie with caramel and cinnamon.
 Apples “Autumn Glory” are not particularly acidic.
 This apple tastes like its parents, especially Fuji.